 The church and monastery in Beszowa, although rebuilt and partially destroyed, today is one of the most valuable late-medieval architectural monuments in Małopolska region and is also the best preserved monastic complex of the Pauline monks in Poland.
 Currently, the northern wing of the monastery is in ruins, and there is no arcade carrying the communication porch.
 However, the now two-storey west wing of the monastery with two stellar vaulted rooms on the ground floor has been preserved: the refectory and the abbot’s hall (however, secondarily divided in half).
 From the outside, the building unfortunately lost its gothic features.
 In the church, the original gothic vaults are covering only the aisles, and one bay of the former oratory.

-At the church stands a timber belfry, whose exact date of construction is unknown.
-It probably comes from the seventeenth century, although it can be much older.
-This building is on a square plan, a pole-log construction with a second storey overhang, covered with a steep roof, topped with a pinnacle with a cross.
+There is also a wooden belfry next to the church, but the exact date of its construction is unknown.
+It probably dates from the 17th century, although it may be much older.
+This building has a square plan, a log-pole structure with an overhung second storey, covered with a steep roof, topped with a pinnacle with a cross.

 Grzybkowski A., Gotycka architektura murowana w Polsce, Warszawa 2016.